What Is Speech-Language Pathology?

 - Diagnosis and appraisal of specific speech or language impairments.

-- Referral for medical or other professional attention necessary for habilitation of speech or language impairments.
+- Referral for medical or other professional attention is necessary for the habilitation of speech or language impairments.

 - Provision of speech and language services for the habilitation of communicative impairments.

-- Counseling and guidance of parents, children and teachers regarding speech impairments.
+- Counseling and guiding parents, children, and teachers regarding speech impairments.